Cheest98/GroupsForResidents/README.md

 # GroupsForResidents

-GroupsForResidents is a full-stack JavaScript application designed to facilitate group activities for residents.
-It provides a platform for users to create groups, manage tasks, share posts, and organize events.
+GroupsForResidents is a full MERN app designed to make it easier for residents to communicate with their roommates.
+It provides users with a platform to create groups, manage tasks, share posts, create a shopping list, and organize events.

 ## Table of Contents